Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 - `public boolean isEmpty()` - returns a `boolean`-type value (true or false) that tells whether or not the stack is empty.

-- `public void add(String value)` - Adds the value given as a parameter to the top of the stack.
+- `public void add(String value)` - Adds the given value as a parameter to the top of the stack.

-- `public List<String> values()` - returns the values ​​contained in the stack as a list.
+- `public List<String> values()` - returns the values contained in the stack as a list.

 You can test your class with the following code: